dazuma/stekko-parts/README.md

 # Stekko Parts

 This is an open source archive of a few custom motorhome parts used by Daniel Azuma for his Winnebago Ekko.
-They are designed for a 2024 model year Ekko 22A, but may also be useful on similar units.
+They are designed for a 2024 model year Ekko 22A (i.e. the Ford Transit model), but may also be useful on similar units.

 ## FAQ